thiagomrvieira/server-info/README.md

 1. Clone the repository to your local machine.
 2. Set up the backend API:
    - Install PHP and Laravel.
-   - Migrate the database tables using Laravel's migration command.
+   - Install dependncies using `composer install`.
-   - Run the Laravel development server.
+   - Run the Laravel development server using `php artisan serve`.
 3. Set up the frontend:
    - Install Node.js and Vue.js.
    - Navigate to the frontend directory.